AugustHuangMX/quartz/content/HealthCare.md

 **Question**: why is it different from difference-in-difference (DID)?

 With Randomized control trial (RCT), we don't need such strong assumptions.
-The significance difference in DiD is that we have to *assume the trend in the treatment and control group would have been the same in absence of treatment*.
+The significance difference in DiD is that we have to *assume the trend in the treatment and control group would have been the same in absence of treatment* => counterfactual estimate.

+### Limits

+[[Spillover]]: might control group behave differently than they would have otherwise?

+Maybe [[Causal Effect]] of insurance on spending is different for these group, a dn we don't know about them from this setting.
+And is also **true** for other empirical design too.
+What about [[Difference in Difference]]?

 *It simulates a randomized control trial*.